ECNTechnology/mycloudpbx-kb/guides/pbx/readme.md

 Scroll down until you see '**_Enable Call Recording Plugin_**'.

 Note that you will have to agree to the disclaimer before you can enable the plugin.

+Scroll to the bottom of the page and click '**_Save_**' to save your changes.

+You will now be taken back to the main homepage and can now turn on recordings for either inbound calls, outbound calls, or both as per your needs.

+#### Enabling Call Recordings for inbound calls

+To enable call recordings for an inbound route, select '**_Call Routing_**' from the PBX main homepage.